Now if you have decided to become a book editor, you’ve made a great choice as there are many advantages and many successful editors.

 Working as a freelancer is also a good choice to make money as an editor and be your own boss.

-This is also important because of the competition in the entry-level job is too high.
+This is also important because of the competition in entry-level jobs is so high.

-So if such a thing happens, becoming a freelance editor will help you make your living as an editor.
+So if this happens, becoming a freelance editor will help you make your living as an editor.

 This is important because you will also gain excellent experience working for other people’s projects.

-And when you will get a job as full-time editor in some book publishing company then you may leave this freelance editing career.
+And when you get a job as a full-time editor in a book publishing company then you may leave this freelance editing career if you so choose.

 My suggestion is to continue freelance editing alongside your full-time editing job.

 This will help you to make more money as well as you can start your own business someday with pre-existing clients from your freelance work.